eun4231/DGNN_analysis/TGAT_NVIDIA/README.md

 ## TGAT: Temporal Graph Attention (with Nsight Systems)

-This page contains the code for the model TGAT and for performing analysis using a profiling tool: NVIDIA Nsignt Systems.
+This page contains the code for the model TGAT and for performing analysis using a profiling tool: Nsignt Systems.

 ## Related paper and Github project